Ashkan-Yaldaie/thesis/documents/Thesis.md

 			print "Sensor reset!"
 ```

+The above mentioned Python script will send an SMS to the wanted phone number and plays the "alarm.mp3" if a motion is detected.
+In order to avoid sending rapid SMSs for each movement that occurs in the range of the PIR, a practice of waiting for ten minutes is adopted before sending a new text message.
+But the script’s execution will continue since the alarm file will be played within these ten minutes.

 #### Implementation of a panic button

 #### Connecting a camera to the system to capture a video clip of an intrusion